cscawley/cscawley.github.io/_posts/2016-04-20-Cluster-Managment-Infrastructure.md

 An automatic provisioning script for creating a CoreOS cluster through CLI.

 ###### CoreOS?
-Yeah it's greate.
+Yeah it's great.
 CoreOS is a top of the line, cutting edge server operating system.
 If your interested in having a distributed cluster management system, that is.
 CoreOS clustered with Docker Swarm means I'll be able to sustain a VPS failure, DDOS attack, and keep my applications containerized and backed up within a Docker registry that will sit in a privately networked spiderweb set off to the side from the HA load balancer.

 This repository is Felix's bag of tricks, so I'll just keep throwing stuff in here.